ring-lang/ring/extensions/libdepwin/libsdl/SDL2_mixer/README.txt

-The mixer can currently load Microsoft WAVE files and Creative Labs VOC files as audio samples, it can load FLAC files with libFLAC, it can load Ogg Vorbis files with Ogg Vorbis or Tremor libraries, it can load MP3 files using mpg123, SMPEG or libmad, and it can load MIDI files with Timidity, FluidSynth, and natively on Windows, Mac OSX, and Linux, and finally it can load the following file formats via ModPlug or MikMod: .MOD .S3M .IT .XM.
+The mixer can currently load Microsoft WAVE files and Creative Labs VOC files as audio samples, it can load FLAC files with libFLAC, it can load Ogg Vorbis files with Ogg Vorbis or Tremor libraries, it can load MP3 files using mpg123 or libmad, and it can load MIDI files with Timidity, FluidSynth, and natively on Windows, Mac OSX, and Linux, and finally it can load the following file formats via ModPlug or MikMod: .MOD .S3M .IT .XM.